Camp Rock: Camp Rock 2: The Final Jam

 After the great reception to the official premiere of Camp Rock, being the second most viewed Disney Channel Original Movie at the time, Disney confirmed a sequel to be produced in late spring 2009.
 Lovato, the Jonas Brothers, Martin, Canals-Barrera, Fathers, and Stoner reprised their main roles.
 Daniel Kash, Matthew "Mdot" Finley, and Chloe Bridges joined the cast in the new film.
-Camp Rock 2: The Final Jam premiered on the Disney Channel on September 3, 2010, reaching a total of 7.9 million viewers on its first broadcast, the most for a movie on cable television in the year.
+Camp Rock 2: The Final Jam premiered on the Disney Channel on September 3, 2010, reaching a total of 7.9 million viewers on its first broadcast, the most for a film on cable television in the year.
 The film was directed by Paul Hoen and written by Dan Berendsen, Karin Gist and Regina Hicks.
-It was shot in Toronto, Ontario, from September 3 to October 16, 2009, filming the scenes at the French River, Kilcoo Camp, The Kingbridge Centre, and Earl Bales Park.
+It was shot in Ontario, Canada, from September 3 to October 16, 2009, filming scenes at the French River, Kilcoo Camp, The Kingbridge Centre, and Earl Bales Park.
 It was the last sequel of a Disney Channel Original Movie, until Teen Beach 2, in 2015.